smartcontarct/NFTCrawler/README.md

 # NFTCrawler
 <div style="text-align:center"><img src="https://github.com/smartcontarct/NFTCrawler/blob/main/public/nftcrawler.jpg" /></div>
 Create an online NFT Crawler that makes possible to retrive NFT information on blockchains.
-User can enter address and choose chain in order to see ntf list on selected blockchain.
+User can enter see ntf information on selected blockchain.

 # Represented Data
 - Get a chain id and address and return current token balances along with their spot prices.
 We filtered NFT tokens.